 Suicide is the second leading cause of death among 18-24 year olds.
-On college campuses, the
+On college campuses,

-how to help with our Suicide Prevention Gatekeeper Training.
+Learn how to help with our Suicide Prevention Gatekeeper Training.

 Suicide Prevention Gatekeeper Training